Ask a child the meaning of Memorial Day and they might refer to it as the unofficial start to summer or a day of parades and picnics.

 - Bring doughnuts or patriotic cookies to your local veterans hospital or Veterans of Foreign Wars post.

 - Read a book about Memorial Day with your kids.
-Our Expert to Children’s Books recommends The Wall, by Eve Bunting.
+We recommend The Wall, by Eve Bunting.

 - Serve a patriotic dessert after dinner.